American Post-Ops Academy : Policies

 Scope of Practice/Code of Ethics/Disclaimer

-Receiving the certificate of achievement of our courses is not intended to be used as a hands-on license.
-You must work within your professional scope of practice and abide by the occupational regulations/rules/laws that govern your professional occupation in your state/city/province.
-As a graduated practitioner therapist from American Post-Ops Academy, you are expected to adhering to perform the treatment protocols within your scope of practice, following the rule of professionalism and respecting the code of ethics of your certifying or licensing body.
+Certificate of achievement of our courses is not intended to be used as a hands-on license.
+You must work within your professional scope of practice and abide by the occupational regulations that govern your professional occupation in your state/city/province.

 Please understand that some content of American Post-Ops Academy’s NCBTMB-approved courses may be outside the scope of practice of a massage therapist.
-These courses are approved only as advanced science courses and are strictly approved for the massage therapist with advanced-specialized education and training.
-Always check with your state and insurance before applying any technique you learned at your practice.
+These courses are approved as advanced science courses for therapists with advanced specialized education and training.
+Always check with your state and insurance before applying any technique you learned with us in your practice.

 It is your responsibility to know and work within the limits of your license and scope of practice.
-The content of this course is for educational purposes only and should not be substituted for medical advice.
-All effort has been executed to present accurate, up to date, reliable and complete information.
+The content of this course should not be substituted for medical advice.
+All effort has been made to present accurate, up to date, reliable and complete information.
 No warranties of any kind are declared or implied.
-It does not permit the students (massage therapists and any other non-medical professions) to diagnose, prescribe, or suggest the use of any digestible materials or exercise programs without additional education and graduation from an approved program in the specific field/topic.
-Any Massage Therapist who practices advanced modalities or advises clients in techniques that are outside of the massage therapy scope of practice can lose their license/certificate/permit and board certification.
+It does not permit the students (massage therapists and any other non-medical professions) to diagnose, prescribe, or suggest the use of any digestible materials or exercise programs without additional education and graduation from an approved program in the specific field.

 The information listed here including the content of your course is accurate as of the time it was researched.
 The content of this course has been derived from various sources.
 It is the responsibility of the individual therapist to know the current continuing education requirements for maintaining their license.
 By attending this course/ any courses at American Post-Ops Academy, students agree that under no circumstances is the school or the instructor responsible for any losses, direct or indirect, which are incurred because of the use of the information they have learned in this course(s), including but not limited to errors, omissions, or inaccuracies.